-Engage, inform, and activate—this is at the heart of all school programs at the Museum of the City of New York!
+Engage, inform, and activate—these are at the heart of all school programs at the Museum of the City of New York!
 For over a decade, the Frederick A.O.
-Schwarz Education Center has facilitated programs for hundreds of thousands of children and adults to teach them about our city: the challenges and solutions we’ve encountered, the unique contemporary issues we face as New Yorkers, and the complexity of how the decisions we make today impact our city’s future.
+Schwarz Education Center has facilitated programs for hundreds of thousands of children and adults to teach them about our city: the challenges we’ve encountered, the innovations we’ve created, the unique contemporary issues we face as New Yorkers, and the complexity of how the decisions we make today impact our city’s future.

 Times: Programs are available Monday through Friday beginning at 10:00 am.

 - Gallery programs provide 60-minute interactive tours in the Museum's exhibitions.